UKLLC/Guidebook/ukllc_book/docs/user_guide/tre_faq.md

 <details>
 <summary>Do I have to work at a university?</summary>

 You do not have to work at a university, but you cannot apply to access the TRE if you work for a commercial organisation.
 Your employer must be a non-commercial research organisation.
+Researchers associated with, and funded by, charities are also eligible to apply.
 </details>

 <details>